University at Albany, SUNY: Atmospheric Sciences Research Center

 The Atmospheric Sciences Research Center (ASRC), based at UAlbany, is a center for research in the atmospheric sciences.
 Established on February 16, 1961, by the Board of Trustees of the State University of New York, its mission is to promote programs in basic and applied sciences, especially as they relate to the atmospheric environment.
 The center is connected to and shares faculty and resources with the university's Department of Earth and Atmospheric Sciences.

 ASRC performs research to study the physical and chemical nature of the atmosphere and its implications to the environment.
 Research areas include boundary layers, solar radiation, radiative transfer, atmospheric chemistry, aerosol physics, air quality, solar energy, cloud physics, climate systems, and air quality monitoring.
 In addition the center has a large "jungle research group" exploring atmosphere and biosphere relationships in the Amazon rainforest, the Alaskan Tundra, the Canadian Boreal Forest, and the Eastern U.S.

-The Climate System Sciences Section of ASRC, started in November 1989, conducts research to understand the Earth's global and regional climate system and to assess and evaluate the effects of climatic change caused by both human activities and nature.